-Sensitive skin should be addressed before tackling other aspects like clogged pores, aging skin, or pigmentation—just to name a few.
-If skin is agitated or inflamed, your first order of business is to find out the answer to the big question of why?
+Sensitive skin should be addressed first and foremost before tackling other aspects like clogged pores, aging skin, or pigmentation—just to name a few.
+If your skin is irritated or inflamed, the first order of business is to find out the answer to the big question: why?
+And then address it.

 Sensitive Skincare 101

 First things first, you’ll need to identify if you do indeed have sensitive skin.
 Chances are good that you do, as studies have shown that more than 50% of women have sensitive skin [source].
 If you redden easily, experience hives, stinging, or burning, feel itchy, or have flaky skin, you might have sensitive skin [source], and all of these can be accompanied by breakouts.

 Ask yourself if you’re drinking enough water, getting regular exercise and enough sleep.
 If the answer is no to any of these, it can have a negative impact on your skin.
 And fortunately, all it takes is a few simple adjustments to improve skin sensitivity.